 Don’t get me wrong, The Line is engrossing and captivating in ways that few games ever are, and its structure allows narrative choices to play out in real-time and in organic ways.
 It was a game I couldn’t stop playing.
 However, I never once felt that I was truly “having fun” while making my way through the sandy ruins of Dubai, that I enjoyed shooting unarmed civilians who hanged a former squadmate, that I felt comfortable while engaging combat with American soldiers, that I was invigorated after launching white phosphorus upon an enemy platoon.
-I felt haunted and filthy, like I needed to take a shower afterward.

 SO hardly pushes the boundaries of graphical artistry, nor are its gameplay mechanics innovative or unique in any way.
 But then again, that’s the point.
 The Line melds a fantastic, haunting story of war with superb level design and painfully traditional shooting controls in order to speak to the larger problem with videogame-shooters: They don’t feel real or relatable in any way.
 Sure, there are some exceptions here and there, but for the most part first-person and third-person shooters are about as representative of military combat and ideology as The Fast and the Furious (2001-2015) is of street-racing.
 Generally speaking, this isn’t a good thing, and it rarely leads to objectively interesting videogames.